DhanushRamachandran/Image-Based-similarity-search-and-recommendation-system/README.md

   Scalable personalization — works across millions of items and users without retraining per user.
 This project solves that problem using deep visual embeddings extracted via ResNet, allowing the system to understand fashion images like a human stylist would.
 How It Works
-Step 1.
-Feature Extraction
+1) Feature Extraction

 Uses ResNet50 (PyTorch) pre-trained on ImageNet.

 Extracts 2048-dimensional embeddings from the final convolutional layer.

-Step 2.
-Indexing
+2) Indexing

 Stores all product embeddings in FAISS (or Annoy) for fast similarity search.

-Step 3.
-Recommendation Flow
+3) Recommendation Flow

 User queries or searches → top 25 visually similar items are shown.

 On selecting any item → model finds other items with closest embedding distances (fine-grained visual match).

-Step 4.
-Streamlit Interface
+4) Streamlit Interface

 Interactive gallery of items (grid view).